SINDARIN HUB

 Lesson 18 - Verbs (Past tense)

 These are the 'normal' past tense endings for A-stem verbs.
-Some verbs in Sindarin can take both transitive (they need an object) and intransitive (they don't need an object) forms like Banga- 'to trade'.
-We can say both 'I traded' (this is intransitive) and 'I traded it' (this is transitive).
-These past tense endings are used for:
+Some verbs in Sindarin can take both transitive endings (they need an object) and intransitive endings (they don't need an object) like the verb Banga- 'to trade'.

 1. The transitive forms of verbs like Banga- that can be used in two ways; when we want to say 'I traded it' we use these endings.
-When we want to use forms like 'I traded' you need the endings found in Lesson 19.
+When we want to use intransitive forms like 'I traded' you need the endings found in Lesson 19.

 Pronominal suffixes